MikeTaylor/scottkit/manual/reference.md

 single reference to flag 4 (so that it's not really "used" in any meaningful sense.)

-=over 4

-=item *

-**Note.** The only reference to flag 4 is that it's cleared when the axe is thrown at the bear, misses and breaks the mirror (and it's never tested anywhere).
-Inspection of the other axe-throwing actions suggests that this is a mistake, and that Scott intended to clear flag
-3. And sure enough, the behaviour if you say `at bear` twice after `throw axe` is wrong: it understands the context-less second `at bear` command instead of refusing is and saying "What?":
+> **Note.** The only reference to flag 4 is that it's cleared when the axe is thrown at the bear, misses and breaks the mirror (and it's never tested anywhere).
+Inspection of the other axe-throwing actions suggests that this is a mistake, and that Scott intended to clear flag 3.
+And sure enough, the behaviour is wrong if you say `at bear` twice after `throw axe`: it understands the context-less second `at bear` command instead of refusing is and saying "What?":
+>

-	Tell me what to do ? throw axe
+>	Tell me what to do ? throw axe
-	In 2 words tell me at what...like: AT TREE
+>	In 2 words tell me at what...like: AT TREE
+>

-	Tell me what to do ? at bear
+>	Tell me what to do ? at bear
-	OH NO...
+>	OH NO...
 Bear dodges...
 CRASH!
+>

-	Tell me what to do ? at bear
+>	Tell me what to do ? at bear
-	OK, I threw it.
+>	OK, I threw it.
-	A voice BOOOOMS out:
+>	A voice BOOOOMS out:
-	please leave it alone
+>	please leave it alone
+>

-	Tell me what to do ? at bear
+>	Tell me what to do ? at bear
-	What?
+>	What?
+>

-This is not really relevant to ScottKit, but interesting trivia nevertheless.
+>This is not really relevant to ScottKit, but interesting trivia nevertheless.
 It's funny to find someone's bug twenty-two years after it was created!

-=back

 Anyway, ScottFree implements 32 flags, and a comment in the source code says that the author's never seen a game that uses a flag